Last updated 9 Jul 2026, 19:32 UTC · updated through the trading day

 Live Stock Market Index and Sentiment Chart

-The line is the S&P 500 price, coloured by CFGI fear and greed sentiment for each trading day.
+The line is the S&P 500 price, coloured by the CFGI fear and greed zone.

-Red stretches mark fear, green stretches mark greed, so you can see how investor mood moved with the index.
-Use the range buttons to zoom from two weeks to the full history.
+Red stretches mark fear, green stretches mark greed, so you can see how the S&P 500's price tracked the stock market's mood over time.
+Use the range buttons to zoom.

 What Is the Stock Market Fear and Greed Index Today?